 Now, take a look at your brand.
 Here’s how to use your brand to create a character.

 Luke Sullivan, in his book Hey Whipple, Squeeze This, says, “People don’t have time to figure out what your brand stands for.
 It is up to you to make your brand stand for something.
 They way to do it is to make your brand stand for one thing.
 Brand = adjective.”

 Now, this quote may pertain primarily to advertising, but it’s just as applicable to your business.
 What’s your one adjective?
 If you’re having a hard time characterizing your brand, start with that adjective and build off of this descriptor to create your brand persona.

 Use social media to show transparency and authenticity.
 Connect, don’t market.
 One brand that uses social media to showcase character is Virgin Airlines.
-Richard Branson, founder of Virgin Airlines, says: “Social media is such a terrific way to connect with our customers that I would never miss out.”
-Virgin Airlines has succeeded in not only nailing brand character through social media, but also boosting brand awareness—and ticket sales.
+Richard Branson, founder of Virgin Airlines, has said: “Social media is such a terrific way to connect with our customers that I would never miss out.”
+Virgin Airlines has succeeded in not only nailing brand character through social media but also boosting brand awareness—and ticket sales.

 To enhance your brand identity, link your brand to a lifestyle.
 Build and sell a narrative.
 Take the spotlight of your branding away from your product or service and move it onto the possibilities of life with your product or service.

 If you own a mortgage lending company, talk about the wonders of buying a home.
 If you are a personal stylist, discuss how fine-tuned style is directly proportionate to self-confidence.
 If you’re starting a brewery, well, that one’s pretty easy.